orientechnologies/orientdb-labs/OEP_7.md

 1. Because of bigger space needed to store record, initial load will be slower but it is not guaranteed because to create a new record we will need one page instead of two which will also give a good speed up in record creation.
-2. There is a risk of compatibility of versions if some of the users rely on cluster format.
+2. There is a risk of compatibility of versions if some of the users rely on RID format.

 **Impact matrix**